Upcoming events

 Time: 10:00 – 15:00 CET

-Location: Radboud University, Thomas van Aquinostraat 4, 6525 GD Nijmegen
+Location: Radboud University, Maria Montessorigebouw, room MM 00.029, Thomas van Aquinostraat 4, 6525 GD Nijmegen

 How can digital infrastructures for colonial archives support a better understanding of historical and contemporary issues?
 This symposium brings together researchers and practitioners to discuss the challenges and opportunities of working with digitized colonial records.

-šŸ‘‰ Register now to participate in person or online.
+šŸ‘‰ Register now to participate in person or online (Zoom link will be sent by e-mail to all registered participants).

 Key topics